 Effective sales coaching isn’t about occasionally auditing your reps’ activities, or giving some in-person feedback every once in a while, but about building a regular cadence to provide useful, insightful and specific coaching in areas where individual reps need help.
 After all, coaching sales reps can be tricky for management because each individual has unique areas that they excel and others where they need extra guidance.

 Here’s the thing: Sales Development Reps (SDRs) are one of the fastest growing teams inside B2B sales organizations.
-But when you look at some of the data about these specialized sellers you find out that over 80% of them have less than 2 years of experience and their average tenure at companies is 1.5 years (data from Bridge Group Sales Development 2018 Metrics and Compensation Report).
+But when you look at some of the data about these specialized sellers you find out that over 80% of them have less than 2 years of experience and their average tenure at companies is 1.5 years, according to the Bridge Group.

 This presents a few challenges for sales managers.
 First, very inexperienced sales hires require a lot of information about industry, processes, methodologies and overall basic sales knowledge than your tenured salesperson, and their short tenures mean you will be constantly onboarding new sales development reps which may strain your onboarding program but most importantly, you need to ensure extremely short ramp times.